 - They aren’t even always a great internal reference.
 Even if one functional group loves you, the other department just may not care.
 When I was a Fortune 500 VP, while I deeply respected my peer VPs … in almost all cases, if I went to buy a web service … I’d buy what worked for us.
 Not what worked for them.

 - Hard to get much PR bang.
 Those 10 users at eBay aren’t going to get legal to sign off on a great testimonial.
 Sometimes, but not so often.

-Now … having said this … at EchoSign we grew many of our Silos into large, six-figure accounts over time, especially as we scaled from $1m to $10m in ARR.
-But then, as we got bigger, and the space grew bigger, more and more of those deals became much larger deals adopted at a higher level, on Day 1.
-And the silo deals became appreciated, but less important to the overall pie.
+Now … having said this … at EchoSign / Adobe Sign we grew many of our Silos into large, six-figure accounts over time, especially as we scaled from $1m to $20m in ARR.
+Our first $1m TCV deal was all land-and-expand from a silo.
+But then, as we got bigger, and the space grew bigger … more and more of those deals became much larger deals adopted at a higher level, on Day 1.
+As the space matured, and the brands matured, Big Companies were comfortable picking a trusted vendor up front for all their users.
+And the silo deals became less important to the overall pie.

 Taken to its logical extreme, I know several VP Sales in post-Scale SaaS companies that Do Not Allow silo-in-the-enterprise sales.
 No commission at all on them.
 The idea is they want to force the sales reps and team to go straight to the highest level of the org, and buy 1,000 seats to start … not 20.
 Because it’s 50x the revenue, for not that much more work, with less competitive risk and churn.